Cumberland County Council (New South Wales)

+Origin

 The Local Government Act 1919, part 29, enabled the governor to proclaim "county councils", which are groupings of local government areas (at the time, municipalities and shires) who wished to cooperate in the provision of services.
 The territory of a county council is known as a "county district".
 Although the State of New South Wales is divided up into 141 counties, for the purposes of surveying and the registration of land titles, counties and county districts are distinct legal entities, generally with different names and territories.

 Under the Act, a Cumberland County Council existed from 27 July 1945 to 1964.
 Despite sharing the name of Cumberland County, it was not the government of Cumberland County, rather of the Cumberland county district, which was a legally distinct entity despite covering the same geographic area.
 While like other county councils in New South Wales, it was established by proclamation of the Governor, the Local Government (Town and Country Planning) Amendment Act 1945 inserted a new part 12A in the Local Government Act 1919, containing special legislative provisions to apply to Cumberland County Council.
 Under part 12A, a shire or municipality could be proclaimed by the Governor to be part of Cumberland county district only if at least some of its territory was located in Cumberland County; the Cumberland county district would only include the parts of the shire lying within Cumberland County.